Vey-Digital/ThriveMap-Public-/README.md

 ---

-## Who ThriveMap Is For

-ThriveMap can be especially helpful during:

-- career transitions
-- layoffs or organizational change
-- leadership growth
-- identity shifts
-- personal reflection and life direction

-It is for people who want more than motivation.
-It is for people who want a clearer understanding of their own patterns.

----

 ## Positioning

 ThriveMap is not:
 - a journaling app
 - a habit tracker
-- a productivity app
+- a productivity tool

-ThriveMap is:
-**a structured reflection and self-pattern insight system**
+ThriveMap is a system for understanding your own patterns.

 ---

 ## Author

-**VeyDigital**
+VeyDigital
-*From Data to Decisions — Made Simple*
+From Data to Decisions Made Simple

 ---

-## Final Thought
+## Final thought

 Most people do not struggle because they lack effort.

 They struggle because they cannot clearly see their own patterns.

-**ThriveMap helps make those patterns visible.**
+ThriveMap helps make those patterns visible.